 Community Networking Grants

 Promise Partners’ Community Networking Grants Program supports neighborhoods, groups of residents, and organizations in community-driven projects that enhance and strengthen neighborhoods.
-It is anticipated that in each round of small grants, five organizations may receive grants up to $1,000.
+It is anticipated that six organizations may receive grants up to $1,000.

 Goals of the Community Networking Grant Program

 -To support community-driven projects that enhance and strengthen neighborhoods in Pottawattamie County, Iowa.

 -To create neighborhoods and communities that are safe and supportive.

 -To connect residents and expand relationships that support one another.